 Overview – dermatitis is a general term that describes a common skin irritation

+Dermatitis can cause our lower legs to get inflamed or itchy.
 Dermatitis on the lower legs can often be caused by eczema.
 Eczema is a common skin condition that comes in many forms and affects people of all ages.
 It’s not contagious, so you can’t catch it from someone else.

-Further complications can occur from venous eczema.
+Further complications can occur from varicose eczema.

 Contact dermatitis – It is possible that contact dermatitis can arise from reactions to treatments for venous eczema such as reactions to dressings or creams.

-Diagnosis – getting diagnosed with dermatitis
+Diagnosis – getting diagnosed with varicose eczema / dermatitis

 Alternatively, there might be a Leg Club or specialist leg clinic in your area.
 You don’t need to be referred by your GP to attend one of these.

-- Blisters
+- Diabetes

 - Varicose veins

-- If you appear to have problems with your veins or arteries, you should be referred for further vascular tests
+- If you appear to have problems with your veins or arteries, you should be referred for further vascular tests which could include an ultrasound scan, CT scan or MRI scan to produce a detailed map of the blood circulation in your leg

 If you have any form of eczema, the most important thing is to keep your skin clean and well moisturised.
 Avoid soap and washing with hot water as this can dry the skin and cause irritation, use warm water.
 Use a moisturising soap substitute when washing, bathing and showering.

-Always moisturise your skin after washing, bathing and showering preferably using a unperfumed emollient.
 If you’re using moisturisers in the bath or shower, remember to also use a rubber mat or grip rail as the bathtub can become very slippery.

 Sometimes, your skin may need more than just a moisturiser.
 Your doctor or nurse may recommend a steroid ointment or cream to be applied to the areas of eczema.